reevoo/sapience-rb/docs/metrics.md

 ### Metric keys and tags

-The metric key argument used in all tracking methods can be arbitrary string however we recommend to use combination of names identifing component of your system joined by dots.
-All the metric keys are automaticaly prepended with `app_name.environment`.
+The metric key argument used in all tracking methods can be arbitrary string however we recommend to use combination of names identifying component of your system joined by dots.
+All the metric keys are automatically prefixed with `app_name.environment`.

-We use two diferent schemas for key that can be combined in one app:
+We use two different schema for key that can be combined in one app:

 #### Fully specified key